 We recommend carefully following agency guidance for your EEOC position statement to prevent delays in processing your response to a discrimination claim.

-What Makes an Effective Position Statement?
+What Makes an Effective EEOC Position Statement?

 An effective position statement adheres to the suggestions provided by the EEOC.
 Your statement should directly respond to each claim made against your company and should include your version of the facts.